-As set out in the Articles of Association (and pursuant to the provisions of the Companies Act in respect of shares held in own shares), the deferred shares have no voting or dividend rights and, on a return of capital on a winding up, have no valuable economic rights.
+As set out in the Articles of Association (and pursuant to the provisions of the Companies Act in respect of shares held in own shares), the deferred shares had no voting or dividend rights and, on a return of capital on a winding up, had no valuable economic rights.

-The deferred shares are held in treasury.
-This is to ensure that the aggregate nominal value of the Company's share capital will be not less than £50,000, which is the minimum level of nominal share capital required by the Companies Act for a company to be established as a public limited company.
-The shares represented 0.0% of the total share capital at 30 September 2022 (2021: 0.0%).
+The deferred shares were held in treasury.
+This was to ensure that the aggregate nominal value of the Company's share capital will be not less than £50,000, which is the minimum level of nominal share capital required by the Companies Act for a company to be established as a public limited company.
+The shares represented 0.0% of the total share capital at 30 September 2023 (2022: 0.0%).